 How To Manage An Online Store: 3 Rules For Dropshippers

 Have you ever wondered what to expect from your brand new dropshipping life?
-Handling daily operations in AliDropship’s self-owned stores that have a multi-billion dollar annual turnover, I am happy to share my typical day and tell a bunch of little secrets how to manage an online store!
+Handling daily operations in AliDropship’s self-owned stores that make hundreds of thousands of dollars annually, I am happy to share my typical day and tell you a bunch of little secrets on how to manage an online store!

 How to manage an online store: the basics